 Peer Instructors also participate in two mandatory Summer Institute sessions.
 Summer Institute I is a two-day training event held in May.
 Immediately following finals, it provides PIs with the tools needed to create their curricula over the summer.
 During the next few months, PIs develop their unique FIGS courses utilizing the nine required elements and seeking advice from Senior Peer Instructors and their faculty mentors.
 Summer Institute II—held Monday through Wednesday during the week prior to the start of fall classes—will cover classroom management, administrative logistics, and teaching techniques.

 Enrolling in the three-credit Peer Instructor Education course is also a requirement of the PI position.
 This course, meeting once a week in the fall semester, allows for ongoing support and reflection on the teaching experience.
 Four sections of this course are offered so that Peer Instructors can arrange their schedules to accommodate the class.

 Application and Interview Process:

-Following the group interview, candidates asked to continue in the PI selection process will be required to submit a recommendation form from a Rutgers faculty member, staff member, or previous supervisor.
-Recommendation forms should be submitted by the recommender via email attachment to email@example.com.
-The deadline for submitting recommendation forms is February 28.
-Download recommendation form here.
+Following the group interview, candidates asked to continue in the PI selection process will be required to submit a recommendation form from a Rutgers faculty member, professional staff member, or previous professional supervisor.
+Any requests for non-professional staff members (eg. previous FIGS instructor, RA, etc.) must be pre-approved by emailing your request to email@example.com.The recommendation forms should be emailed to firstname.lastname@example.org directly by your recommender.

 A limited number of candidates will be selected to participate in individual interviews in February and March.
 These interviews allow a candidate to discuss their interests, skills, and experiences with several members of the selection committee.
 During this interview, candidates are also asked to give a five-minute teaching demonstration covering a specific skill or concept.